Visit S&C’s Financial Services Reform Resource Center

 - Goldman Sachs in its conversion to a bank holding company and related merger of its industrial loan bank and trust company

-- HSBC Holdings PLC in its $1 billion sale of 195 U.S. retail bank branches to First Niagara Bank, National Association
+- HSBC Holdings PLC in its $1 billion sale of 195 U.S. retail bank branches to First Niagara Bank, National Association and in the sale of its card and retail services business in the United States to Capital One Financial Corporation

 - Hudson City Bancorp in its pending $3.7 billion merger with M&T Bank Corporation